 It's not technically a whole different category of malware, more of a description of how they exploit and persevere themselves.
 Traditional malware travels and infects new systems using the file system.
 Fileless malware, which today comprises over 50 percent of all malware, instead of using files they exploit and spread in memory only or using other “non-file” items like registry keys, APIs or scheduled tasks.

 Malware programs that encrypt your data and hold it hostage, as the name suggests, until you have paid the cryptocurrency ‘ransom’ pay off has been received.
 A huge percentage of the malware attacks which have crippled institutions over the last few years have been ransomware attacks and the percentage is still growing.
-Ransomware has been known to bring companies, the NHS and government departments to their knees.
+Ransomware has been known to bring companies, the NHS, and government departments to their knees.

 Most ransomware programs are Trojans (see below), which means they are spread by social engineering.
-Once executed, most look for and encrypt users’ files within a few minutes, However By watching the user for a few hours, more sophisticated ransomware waits before setting off the encryption routine; the malware can figure out exactly how much ransom the victim can afford to pay and it may also be able to delete or encrypt other supposedly “safe” backups as part of the program.
+Once executed, most look for and encrypt users’ files within a few minutes, However, By watching the user for a few hours, more sophisticated ransomware waits before setting off the encryption routine; the malware can figure out exactly how much ransom the victim can afford to pay and it may also be able to delete or encrypt other supposedly “safe” backups as part of the program.

-However, when used by criminals in targeted attacks, spyware to log the keystrokes therefore giving access to passwords.
-A larger concern – than the spyware itself – should be the mechanism the spyware uses to exploit the computer or user.
+However, when used by criminals in targeted attacks, spyware to log the keystrokes, therefore, giving access to passwords.
+A larger concern – than the spyware itself - should be the mechanism the spyware uses to exploit the computer or user.

 A computer virus is what most people would call any type of malware program, most malware programs aren't actually viruses.
 A true computer “virus” modifies legitimate files in such a way that when a victim's file is executed, the virus is then executed.

-Actual “viruses” are relatively rare, comprising less than 10 percent of all malware which is advantageous given that makes them particularly hard to remove because the malware must be executed from the legitimate program in which its embedded.
+Actual “viruses” are relatively rare, comprising less than 10 percent of all malware which is advantageous given that makes them particularly hard to remove because the malware must be executed from the legitimate program in which it's embedded.

 This can infect a network of devices through network interfaces.
-Email brought them into fashion around the millennium and for nearly a decade we were besieged by malicious worms that arrived in email message attachments.
+The email brought them into fashion around the millennium and for nearly a decade we were besieged by malicious worms that arrived in email message attachments.
 Once the first person had opened a wormed email and the entire network would be infected rapidly thereafter.